-“When I look back on it, you know, years later, like that one sentence really does keep memories vivid.”
+When I look back on it, you know, years later, like that one sentence really does keep memories vivid.

 Rubin believes that reliving these daily moments can help make us happier people, and keeping a one-sentence journal is an accessible way to do that.
 What's more, recent research suggests it will make you happier.
 Writing about personal experiences, as the New York Times reported, improves mood disorders, boosts memory, and even reduces the number of doctors visits a person makes.

 As she explains in her Big Think interview, Rubin sees happiness as an elusive concept.
-There are fifteen different academic definitions of happiness, so rather than achieve a specific kind of happiness, take small, concrete steps toward feeling happier:
+There are 15 different academic definitions of happiness, so rather than achieve a specific kind of happiness, take small, concrete steps toward feeling happier:

 "Even people who deny the possibility of being happy, if you say do you think you could be happier?
 They'll say, 'Yeah, I could be happier.'
-Sometimes I think it's easier to think about being happier, for what ever that means to you then worrying about what is happiness and what would life be if I finally achieved this ultimate happiness?"
+Sometimes I think it's easier to think about being happier, for whatever that means to you then worrying about what is happiness and what would life be if I finally achieved this ultimate happiness?"

 SMARTER FASTER trademarks owned by The Big Think, Inc. All rights reserved.